MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 Here are suggested team-norms survey questions to use or adapt: [Norms Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/Ef9ihOIMwcBKpukfkOoDly0Bq1N1LlFeX5_bN28MlX3q0w?e=1etDbh).

-To avoid survey fatigue, bundle the team norms survey with a corresponding Learning module <!-- CHANGE THIS!
-LINK TO LEARNING MODULES! -->at the appropriate time in your program schedule.
+To avoid survey fatigue, bundle the team norms survey with a corresponding [Learning module](xyz) at the appropriate time in your program schedule.
 Program participants should complete the survey after they have had time to process the contents of the Learning module and experiment with suggested behaviors.

 ### Post-program survey